ohlunaaa/Valorant-checker-V2/README.md

 # Valorant-Checker-V2
 -----
 ## Information
-- ⭐ If you have something to add join the dc server https://discord.gg/fTmJmasvMm
+- ⭐ If you have something to add join the dc server https://discord.gg/aUFkbXAB
 - 🎈 Leave a star to support this projekt
+  ## New Update download now https://discord.gg/aUFkbXAB
 -----

 ## Option 1 GUI